Thirst (1960 film): Production

-The entire film was shot in Rio Hondo, in the province of Santiago del Estero, in an area of northern Argentina where there was a spa where the actors recovered from the harshness of the shooting, which took place in very hot weather.
+The entire film was shot in Termas de Río Hondo, in the province of Santiago del Estero, in an area of northern Argentina where there was a spa where the actors recovered from the rigors of the shooting, which took place in very hot weather.

 Awards

 At the 9th San Sebastian International Film Festival, which took place from June 8 to 17, 1961, it received the Perla del Cantábrico Award for Best Spanish-Speaking Film, while Olga Zubarry received the Award for Best Spanish-Speaking Actress.